 In general, if you decide to use a propolis-based product, refer to the instructions of the manufacturer regarding the frequency of use and proper incorporation into your skincare routine.

 If your intended use of propolis is to promote wound healing for things like burns, cuts, and scrapes, Dhingra says to look for an ointment-based product.
 "Ointments on their own already offer a clear therapeutic benefit to encourage good wound healing," Dhingra says.
-Creams can be a reasonable substitute, though they are not as effective at creating a hydrated wound base.
+Creams can be a reasonable substitute, though they might not be as effective at creating a hydrated wound base.
 He also recommends using an ointment or cream-based product for things like fungal infections.

 However, propolis shouldn't be used as a substitute for a condition that truly needs medical attention.
 A non-healing wound or an active skin infection, for example, can get serious if not addressed properly.
 But, hey, if you're super interested in trying propolis, Dhingra says you can always bring it up to your board-certified dermatologist as something to incorporate as part of the treatment plan.